CyE01/IntroToIM/June02/README.md

 ### Difficulties:
 - Finding the right coordinates for each shapes was time-comsuming.
 - It also was hard to determine the exact functions to move the ball along the curve.
-- There were multiple times when the system showed errors (i.e. somehow my new coding were in conflict with the previous ones), but I couldn't figure out what was wrong and have to change my plan.
+- There were multiple times when the system showed errors (i.e. somehow the new code was in conflict with the previous ones), but I couldn't figure out what was wrong and have to change my plan.
 - I am still trying to figure out how to better apply "while" loops and "for" loops.